codewithsrobins1/bankit/README.md

 # Bankit App

 A virtual bank landing page that will have a budgeting tracking app.
+Sign in with fake information to see user dashboard.

 ## Demo